neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 #### HTTP Server

-The DeepSparse Server runs on top of the popular FastAPI web framework and Uvicorn web server such that you can query a model via HTTP.
+DeepSparse Server runs on top of the popular FastAPI web framework and Uvicorn web server such that you can easily setup a model service endpoint.
-The server supports any task from DeepSparse, including object detection.
+The Server supports any task from DeepSparse, including object detection with YOLOv5.

-Spin up the server with sparse by running the following from the command line:
+Spin up the Server with sparse by running the following from the command line:

 ```bash
 deepsparse.server \